 Can You Receive LTD Benefits After You Are Terminated?

 Yes.
-If you became disabled during the time you were employed and you meet the minimum qualifications for your policy, then you can apply for long-term disability benefits.
+So long as you become disabled during the time you are or were employed and you meet the minimum qualifications for your policy, then you can apply for long term disability benefits.

 Legal Representation in LTD Claims